TAF-Verification/aeromet-py/docs/docs.md

 ### Weathers

-Get the weathers data of the METAR if provided.
+Get the weathers data of the report.
 Type `GroupList[MetarWeather]`.

 #### Weather

-The individual weather data by group provided in the METAR.
+The individual weather data by group provided in the report.
 Type `MetarWeather`.

 Fields:
 * code `str | None`: The code present in the `Metar`, e.g. `+TSRA`.